 Ipod Video Review

-iPod Nano, the 5th generation of iPod as been squeezed and squashed to be even thinner than previous models.
+There is no denying it the player is small and sleek.
+Like the iPod Nano, the 5th generation of iPod as been squeezed and squashed to be even thinner than previous models.
 Of the 30Gb model, Jobs said that it was “30% thinner than the current 20Gb model” and putting it up against a now old 4th generation unit, you could noticeably see the difference in size.
 Likewise the 60Gb version is also boasting a thin exterior and its dimensions make it 12% smaller than the old 20Gb as well.

-digital cameras on the market and it's here that I think Apple has missed a trick.
+With the flattening the screen has got larger, not as large as most people had hoped and certainly in our mind not large enough to really enjoy watching videos on.
+At 320x240 or 2.5 inches the screen is smaller than most new digital cameras on the market and it's here that I think Apple has missed a trick.
 How it is expecting to be able to fend off competition from the likes of Sony, with its lusciously large screened PSP or any other media player contender is beyond us.
 Videos are 260,000 colours and MPEG4.

 Apple has also used its H.264 protocol at 30fps and it's very smooth if not a little small.
 The smaller model - at 30 gigabytes - is priced at around £219 and can